jlhand01/handley-family-tree/README.md

 to drill down into their branch, then use the links on each page to continue through the family tree or return to the main page.

+## Updating Word Biographies

+The `.docx` biographies stored in the repository can be edited directly without re-running the site generator.
+To update them:

+1. Copy the document you want to change from the repository to your computer.
+2. Make the edits in Microsoft Word (or another editor that can save `.docx` files) and save the file with the same name.
+3. Replace the original file in the repository with your updated version.
+4. Stage and commit the change so the new document is tracked in version control.

+You can also add new biographies by dropping additional `.docx` files into the repository and committing them.
+Keeping the filenames descriptive (for example, `First Last.docx`) makes them easier to locate later.

 ## Continuous Deployment

 Pushing to the `main` branch automatically rebuilds the site with GitHub